AFE position statement on the UK ivory trade

 Action for Elephants UK (AFE) is a grassroots advocacy group working to save and protect elephants in the wild.
 We lead and organize campaigns, protests and marches to call for an end to poaching and to the ivory trade that perpetuates the killing of over 20,000 elephants each year.

 We are in the forefront of efforts to bring about a full ban on the domestic ivory trade in the UK.
 The government pledged in two election manifestos, in 2010 and 2015, to bring about a full domestic ban, yet over 7 years it failed to fulfill this; in its new election manifesto – announced in May 2017 – it has removed all mention of an ivory ban.
 The planned consultation on the domestic trade, scheduled for early 2017, appears to be in limbo – and very possibly shelved completely.
-But even the parameters of that discussion – regulating the trade of antique ivory rather than the total ban on all ivory trade that was promised – pointed to the strong influence of the antiques lobby and the fact that the government has no heart for a total ban.
+These retrogressive steps are shocking and callous, not just in the eyes of conservationists but to anyone who cares about the survival of elephants.
+Above all, the rescinding of the pledge points to the enormous influence of the antiques lobby, and the fact that the government has no heart for a total ban.

-With the removal of an ivory ban from its manifesto, the government’s position couldn’t be clearer: it is choosing to support the commercial interests of a small number of traders who want to continue to profit from buying and selling ivory, rather than do everything in its power to help save elephants and end poaching.
-As well as reneging on its pledge to the electorate, the government has tarnished its reputation globally as a player in the fight to end the ivory trade.
+With the removal of an ivory ban from its manifesto, the government’s position couldn’t be clearer: it has chosen to align itself with the interests of a small number of traders who want to continue to profit from buying and selling ivory, rather than do everything in its power to help save elephants and end poaching.
+As well as reneging on its pledge to the electorate, the government has tarnished its reputation globally as a player in the fight to end the ivory trade once and for all.

-Any kind of partial ban, or merely tightening regulations for trading ivory, will send the message that this trade remains acceptable and that ivory is a desirable commodity with intrinsic monetary value.
+Any kind of partial ban, or merely tightening regulations for trading ivory – both were options to be discussed at the consultation – would send the message that this trade remains acceptable and that ivory is a desirable commodity with intrinsic monetary value.
 It is high time for this perception to pass into history, and a full ban on commercial trade is vital for that change in perception.
 A partial ban would also fly in the face of abundant evidence that any legal trade, no matter how well regulated, is rife with loopholes for illegal (newly poached) ivory to enter the market.

 The UK has a global role to play

-As the largest exporter of ivory in the EU, as well as allowing a thriving legal ivory trade at home, the UK plays a major role in keeping these markets open.
+As the largest exporter of ivory in the EU, as well as allowing a thriving legal ivory trade at home, the UK plays a major role in keeping ivory markets open.
 This makes the UK a complicit player in the ongoing poaching that is driving elephants to extinction in the wild.
+The efforts by the government to portray itself as a leader in the conservation fight reek of double standards, hypocrisy and denial, and will be perceived as such by other countries.

-While this government backs away from decisive action on a full ban, other countries have led by example: the US has implemented a near-total ban, France has banned trade in ivory, and, against all expectations, China announced a total ban on its ivory trade, to be fully implemented by the end of this year.
+While this government backs away from decisive action on a full ban, other countries have led by example: the US has implemented a near-total ban and, against all expectations, China announced a total ban on its ivory trade, to be fully implemented by the end of this year.
+Hong Kong has also said it is moving towards a ban.
 If China, the biggest global consumer of ivory, with a deeply rooted cultural tradition of ivory-carving going back centuries, can ban its ivory trade, we must ask: What is stopping the UK from bringing an end to its own trade?

 Who is opposing a full ban on the UK’s ivory trade and why?

-We believe that the chief (perhaps only) obstacle to a full ban lies with a small but influential group of dealers in the antiques trade who sell ivory.
+The chief obstacle to a full ban is an influential group of dealers in the antiques trade who sell ivory.
 It is in their interest to fight a ban so they can continue to profit from buying and selling ivory ornaments.
-They argue that a trained eye can distinguish whether a piece of ivory is antique or modern.
+They pretend that selling ‘legitimate’ ivory has no connection to poaching – and the government seems to have bought into this mendacious argument.
+Dealers and auctioneers argue that a trained eye can distinguish whether a piece of ivory is antique or modern.
 But, as antiques dealers know better than anyone, ivory can be made to look antique, and forged documents can easily lie about an item’s age and provenance.
 They also know that the only way to securely date a piece of ivory is by radiocarbon dating.
 Despite this, there are those in the trade who are happy to sell modern ivory under the pretence of it dating to pre-1947 (the date set as the dividing line between modern and antique ivory).
 This makes them complicit in the laundering of illegal ivory.

 An investigation carried out by Hugh Fearnley-Whittingstall in 2016 proved the link between the UK ivory trade and the current poaching crisis.
 Predictably, the British Antique Dealers’ Association (BADA) rebutted this, citing a report by TRAFFIC that concluded that any such links ‘appear tenuous at best’.
 This report is so methodologically flawed, and the samples used so few and inadequately examined, that it holds no credibility whatsoever.